Conflict Dynamics International develops and implements innovative

 Terry Muchiku, Program Administrator, Somali Program

-Elizabeth is a Program Associate on the Governance and Peacebuilding portfolio, contributing to work on Political Accommodation in South Sudan; Gender and Political Accommodation; and program analysis, design, monitoring, evaluation, and learning (ADMEL).
-Prior to joining Conflict Dynamics, Elizabeth worked in program management at the Middle East Initiative at Harvard Kennedy School.
+Elizabeth is the Research Officer for the Governance and Peacebuilding portfolio, where she is responsible for developing Conflict Dynamics’ research methodologies, conducting applied research, and advancing systems for program analysis, design, monitoring, evaluation, and learning (ADMEL).
+She previously served as a Program Associate with the South Sudan team.
+Prior to joining Conflict Dynamics in 2012, Elizabeth worked in program management at the Middle East Initiative at Harvard Kennedy School.
 Elizabeth holds a Master’s degree in Conflict Resolution from the Fletcher School at Tufts University and a BA in Diplomacy and World Affairs from Occidental College.

 Board of Directors